brett-k5/facial-age-estimation-cnn/README.md

 ```

 ---
+## 📌 Dataset

+You can download the APPA-REAL dataset used in this project at: https://chalearnlap.cvc.uab.es/dataset/26/description/
 ## ⚙️ Setup / Running Notebooks

 To run the Jupyter notebooks in this project, ensure you have the required packages installed. **Conda is recommended**, especially on Windows, but any Python virtual environment will work.